-Suspension data is closely monitored by the Vice Principal Student Support in conjunction with the Assistant Principal Student Support and the Year Leader Team.
-It is the responsibility of the Vice Principal Student Support to report to the Senior Leadership Team on exclusions and ensure that the process has the desired positive impact on both standards in the academy and on the majority of students involved in the process.
+Suspension data is closely monitored by the Associate Vice Principal Student Support in conjunction with the Year Teams.
+It is the responsibility of the Associate Vice Principal Student Support to report to the Senior Leadership Team on exclusions and ensure that the process has the desired positive impact on both standards in the academy and on the majority of students involved in the process.